Primo Levi: 1975–1987

-In 1984 Levi published his only novel, If Not Now, When?— or his second novel, if The Monkey Wrench is counted.
+In 1984, Levi published his only novel, If Not Now, When?—or his second novel, if The Monkey Wrench is counted.
 It traces the fortunes of a group of Jewish partisans behind German lines during World War II as they seek to survive and continue their fight against the occupier.
 With the ultimate goal of reaching Palestine to take part in the development of a Jewish national home, the partisan band reaches Poland and then German territory.
-There the surviving members are officially received as displaced persons in territory held by the Western allies.
+There, the surviving members are officially received as displaced persons in territory held by the Western allies.
 Finally, they succeed in reaching Italy, on their way to Palestine.
 The novel won both the Premio Campiello and the Premio Viareggio.

-The book was inspired by events during Levi's train journey home after release from the camp, narrated in The Truce.
+The book was inspired by events during Levi's train journey home after liberation from the concentration camp, which was narrated in The Truce.
 At one point in the journey, a band of Zionists hitched their wagon to the refugee train.
-Levi was impressed by their strength, resolve, organisation, and sense of purpose.
+Levi was impressed by their strength, resolve, organisation and sense of purpose.

 Levi became a major literary figure in Italy, and his books were translated into many other languages.
 The Truce became a standard text in Italian schools.
 In 1985, he flew to the United States for a 20-day speaking tour.
 Although he was accompanied by Lucia, the trip was very draining for him.

-In the Soviet Union his early works were not accepted by censors as he had portrayed Soviet soldiers as slovenly and disorderly rather than heroic.
+In the Soviet Union, his early works were not accepted by censors because he had portrayed Soviet soldiers as slovenly and disorderly rather than heroic.
 In Israel, a country formed partly by Jewish survivors who lived through horrors similar to those Levi described, many of his works were not translated and published until after his death.